espressif/esp-hosted/esp_hosted_fg/docs/Linux_based_host/porting_guide.md

 User verified things like:

 * Reset Pin
-	* On host reload of driver, ESP is reseting
+	* On host reload of driver, ESP is resetting
 * Data_Ready / Handshake
 	* Debug logs in ISR are getting printed on manual logic change on GPIOs
 * spidev is correctly disabled